Tex76/mcp-trend-vision-one/README.md

 **Example LLM prompt:**
 "Give me details about alert ABC123 with a summary of findings"

+#### 4. add-alert-note

+Adds a new investigation note to a specific alert, allowing for collaborative investigation and documentation of findings.

+**Parameters:**

+- `alertId` (required): The unique identifier of the alert to add a note to
+- `content` (required): The content of the note (1-10,000 characters)

+**Example LLM prompt:**
+"Add a note to alert ABC123 saying 'Investigated the endpoint and found malware XYZ.
+Isolated the system.'"

 ### Example Conversation

 Here's an example of how you might interact with this server through an LLM: